DynamoDS/DynamoPrimer/en/Appendix/A-3_packages.md

   <tr>
     <td width="10%"><img src="images/A-4/LunchBox_L.png"></img></td>
     <td width="55%"><b>LUNCHBOX FOR DYNAMO</b></td>
-    <td><a href="http://provingground.io/tools/lunchbox/">Checkout Lunchbox for Dynamo on the Proving Ground</td></a>
+    <td>Lunchbox is provided <a href="https://github.com/DynamoDS/DynamoPrimer/blob/master/assets/LunchboxforDynamo.zip">in the primer</a> as a resource.</td>
   </tr>
   <tr>
     <td colspan="2">LunchBox is a collection of reusable geometry and data management nodes.
-The tools have been tested with Dynamo 0.8.1 and Revit 2016.
-The tool includes nodes for surface paneling, geometry, Revit data collection, and more!</td>
+The tool includes nodes for surface paneling, geometry, Revit data collection, and more!
+You can read all about Lunchbox at <a href="https://provingground.io/tools/lunchbox/"> Proving Ground</a>.</td>
     <td><img src="images/A-4/lunchboxImage.jpg"></img></td>
   </tr>
 </table>